 - Teach the curriculum and core therapeutic tasks for each of the eight group sessions of MBCT

 - Describe the central role of mindfulness meditation practice in facilitating self-regulation of emotions and mood

 - Articulate the vital importance of the therapist’s ongoing mindfulness meditation practice and sustained mindful awareness within a psychotherapy framework

 - Develop and/or deepen their own mindfulness meditation practice, emphasizing both formal meditative practices and mindfulness as a mode of being in daily life

-- Demonstrate the clinical skills and perspectives necessary to facilitate by participating in real-time simulated interactions with live feedback and assessment from instructors.
+- Demonstrate the clinical skills and perspectives necessary to facilitate MBCT groups

 This 5-day intensive workshop is intended for mental health professionals wishing to expand their practice to include MBCT and mindfulness-related practices.
 Those in attendance should be either licensed clinicians in a mental health field, clinicians-in-training, or interested professionals who do not intend to deliver the intervention directly but have other professional interests in the topic (i.e. researchers, administrators, etc.).
 All participants should have at least a modest regular meditation practice and an established practice is preferred.

 It is our experience that successful delivery of MBCT requires facilitators to have a commitment to an ongoing, daily mindfulness meditation practice.
 To this end we have created recommendations for acceptance to this MBCT training.

 - Advanced degree in mental health-related field (e.g., psychology, social work or counseling)

 - Prior training in Vipassana or Insight Meditation and a personal commitment to and established daily meditation practice